-There are times when you wish you could fix your plumbing issues with the flick of a wrist.
-It would be a lot easier if you could unclog a drain or fix a leaky tap without much effort.
+Sometimes, you wish you could fix your plumbing issues with the flick of a wrist or a cup of boiling water.
+It would be much easier to unclog a drain or fix a leaky tap without much effort.

 Certain items on the market appeal to ’ accessible’ and ’do it yourself’ plumbing issues.

-They claim that their products are easy to use and will sometimes be better than hiring a professional tradesperson to carry out particular works.
-And one of these products is drain cleaner like liquid drain cleaner, caustic drain cleaners or biological drain cleaner.
+They claim that their products are easy to use and sometimes better than hiring a professional tradesperson to carry out particular works.
+Some of these products are drain cleaners like liquid drain cleaners, caustic drain cleaners, or biological drain cleaners.

 Is drain cleaner safe to use?

-Chemical pipe cleaners are generally in liquid form and contain Sodium Hydroxide (lye), Potassium hydroxide, bleach and Sodium nitrate.
+Chemical drain cleaners are generally liquid and contain Sodium Hydroxide (lye), Potassium hydroxide, bleach and Sodium nitrate.
 These chemicals work together to cause a reaction when these ingredients mix with minerals and chemicals in the water.

 The desired effect is to break down anything that comes into contact with these combined elements.
-You can find chemical drain cleaner in most home improvement stores and supermarkets.
+You can find chemical drain cleaners in most home improvement stores and supermarkets.